10 perspectives on the elusive balance between consuming alcohol and nailing your fitness goals

-Note: A moderate level of drinking can work perfectly well and still get you results when you’re focusing on losing fat.
+Note: A moderate level of drinking can still get you results when you’re focusing on losing fat.
 However, if your diet is on point, you work out regularly, and you’re still not seeing the results you want, decreasing (or eliminating) alcohol could be worth trying out.

-Alcohol often goes along with less-than-stellar food choices
+Alcohol often goes along with high-calorie food choices

 Whether it’s because you’re buzzed and your inhibitions are lowered, or because you’re in a social situation that involves treat foods, or because some types of alcoholic beverages actually increase hunger, alcohol often goes hand-in-hand with nutrition decisions that don’t support your health and physique goals.

 One of the main reasons I don’t drink is that I’m so damn sensitive to everything.
 I’m one of those people who gets aallll the possible side effects of medications, for example.
 I once ate a single bite of a pot brownie, and felt like absolute shit for 48 hours.
 Lesson learned.